houseabsolute/precious/README.md

 Some commands might work equally well with `invoke` set to either `per-dir` or `once`.
 The right run mode to choose depends on how you are using precious.

-In general, if you either have a very small set of directories, _or_ you are running precious on most or all of the directories at once, then `once` will be faster.
+In general, if you either have a very small set of directories, _or_ you are usually running precious on most or all of the directories at once, then `once` will be faster.

 However, if you have a larger set of directories and you usually only need to lint or tidy a small subset of these at once, then `per-dir` mode will be faster.

-You can also use the experimental `invoke.per-dir-or-once = n` option to invoke the command one of two ways, depending on the number of directories that precious will operate on.
+You can also use the experimental `invoke.per-dir-or-once = n` option to have `precious` switch between `once` and `per-dir`, depending on the number of directories that precious will operate on.

 ### Quiet Flags for Commands